cuelang/cuelang.org/content/en/docs/usecases/validation.md

 are correct by just mentioning the two files on the command line.

 {{< highlight none >}}
-$ cue vet ranges.yaml checks.cue
+$ cue vet ranges.yaml check.cue
 max: invalid value 5 (out of bound >10):
     ./check.cue:2:16
     ./ranges.yaml:5:7